-There is a lot of pedestrian activity on Thomas Street and it is a focus of much activity within the Northern Quarter.
-It has been designated as a main corridor of pedestrian and cycle movement.
-The deteriorating condition of this site forms the backdrop to this key city centre space with outside seating for bars and cafes.
+Thomas Street is a focus of much activity in the Northern Quarter and has been designated as a main corridor of pedestrian and cycle movement.
+The deteriorating condition of this site forms the backdrop to this key city centre route which has outside seating for bars and cafes.

 The site has a detrimental impact on the character of the Smithfield Conservation Area and the setting of listed buildings at 7 Kelvin Street, 42-46 Thomas Street and those adjacent.
-These impacts are compounded by the condition of the adjacent site such that this part of the Conservation Area has a poor quality environment with a feeling of deteriorating quality, characterised by semi-dereliction and blight.
+These impacts are compounded by the condition of the adjacent site such that this part of the Conservation Area has a poor quality environment, characterised by semi-dereliction and blight.
 It is clearly in need of significant investment.
-This negative impact has become even more conspicuous during the City's emergence from Covid -19.
-Consent to demolish the now Grade II Listed buildings at 42-46 Thomas Street would enable the consented scheme to be developed and any consent would sit alongside existing consents.
+This negative impact has become even more conspicuous as lockdown is eased.

+Consent to demolish the Listed 42-46 Thomas Street would enable the consented scheme to be developed and would sit alongside existing consents.
 However, it would not allow the buildings to be demolished independently.

 The design of the proposal and its impact on the character of the Smithfield Conservation Area and the setting and character of the grade II 7 Kelvin Street have been accepted through the previous approval.
-This is relevant to this current proposal as they need to be considered as part of the planning balance in relation to the loss of the now listed building.
+This is relevant to this current proposal as it needs to be considered as part of the planning balance in relation to the loss of the listed building.

 A series of Viability Assessments were prepared when the buildings were listed.
-This approach has subsequently been agreed as appropriate to support any case for the demolition of these buildings during pre-application discussions.
 These assessments examined alternative development options including the approved scheme, and the repair and restoration of the surviving buildings with a rebuild of the previously demolished elements.
 It also assessed façade retention with increased scale and massing and additional storeys above.
-The viability of these options has been assessed and in each scenario has concluded that the only development considered viable by the applicant is the consented scheme which would require the demolition of 42-46 Thomas Street.
+The viability of these options has been assessed and, in each scenario, has concluded that the only development considered viable by the applicant is the consented scheme which would require the demolition of 42-46 Thomas Street.

-In support of the application the applicants have stated that the delivery of the wider Development would facilitate:
+In support of the application the applicants have stated that the delivery of the wider Development would: